saweeet/saweeet.github.io/content/en/projects/This is how I stream.md

 ---
 # Background

 A friend told me about a new way to stream 4k media content for roughly $3-5 per month, depending on the subscription you choose.
-I immediately tested, and became amazed how good it was.
+I immediately tested it, and became amazed how good it was.
 There are a few technical steps involved, but if you're reading this then, you can probably reach out to me with any queries.

 There a few ways to set this up.
 This guide will take the simplest approach, using three different services: